What is a smart factory?

 A few benefits of cloud technology for manufacturers include:

-Dependability: Cloud-based systems are maintained by the provider, which means that their success is dependent on the customer’s ability to access and utilize it 24 hours per day, every day.
-As a result, reliability of cloud-based systems is higher than on-premise systems.
+• Dependability: Cloud-based systems are maintained by the provider, which means that their success is dependent on the customer’s ability to access and utilize them 24 hours per day, every day.
+As a result, the reliability of cloud-based systems is higher than that of on-premise systems.

-Scalability of the solution: Cloud-based platforms can scale up or down depending on the needs of the manufacturer much easier than on-premise.
-This can also contribute to the manufacturers ability to adapt, manage costs, and be responsive to ever changing demands.
+• Scalability of the solution: Cloud-based platforms can scale up or down depending on the needs of the manufacturer much more easily than on premise.
+This can also contribute to the manufacturer's ability to adapt, manage costs, and be responsive to ever-changing demands.

 Sensors